 Because this system works only if people can depend on the patch manager being there without fail, the role should be held formally.
 In Subversion, we advertised for it on the development and users mailing lists, got several volunteers, and took the first one who replied.
 When that person had to step down (see the section called “Transitions” later in this chapter), we did the same thing again.
 We've never tried having multiple people share the role, because of the communications overhead that would be required between them; but perhaps at very high volumes of patch submission, a multiheaded patch manager might make sense.

 Part of the reason the translation manager is necessary is that translators are a different demographic from developers.
-They sometimes have little or no experience working in a version control repository, or indeed with working as part of a distributed volunteer team at all.
-But in other respects they are often the best kind of volunteer: people with specific domain knowledge who saw a need and chose to get involved.
+They sometimes have little or no experience working in a version control repository, or indeed with working as part of a distributed team at all.
+But in other respects they are often the best kind of participant: people with specific domain knowledge who saw a need and chose to get involved.
 They are usually willing to learn, and enthusiastic to get to work.
 All they need is someone to tell them how.
 The translation manager makes sure that the translations happen in a way that does not interfere unnecessarily with regular development.
 He also serves as a sort of representative of the translators as a unified body, whenever the developers must be informed of technical changes required to support the translation effort.

 Thus, the position's most important skills are diplomatic, not technical.
-For example, in Subversion we have a policy that all translations should have at least two people working on them, because otherwise there is no way for the text to be reviewed.
-When a new volunteer shows up offering to translate Subversion to, say, Malagasy, the translation manager has to either hook him up with someone who posted six months ago expressing interest in doing a Malagasy translation, or else politely ask the volunteer to go find another Malagasy translator to work with as a partner.
+For example, in Subversion we had a policy that all translations should have at least two people working on them, because otherwise there is no way for the text to be reviewed.
+When a new person shows up offering to translate Subversion to, say, Malagasy, the translation manager has to either hook him up with someone who posted six months ago expressing interest in doing a Malagasy translation, or else politely ask the person to go find another Malagasy translator to work with as a partner.
 Once enough people are available, the manager sets them up with the proper kind of commit access, informs them of the project's conventions (such as how to write log messages), and then keeps an eye out to make sure they adhere to those conventions.

 Conversations between the translation manager and the developers, or between the translation manager and translation teams, are usually held in the project's original language—that is, the language from which all the translations are being made.
 For most free software projects, this is English, but it doesn't matter what it is as long as the project agrees on it.
 (English is probably best for projects that want to attract a broad international development community, though.)